johno/johnotander.github.io/_drafts/2014-02-08-decorators-on-rails.md

   - Joined date
   - Favorite color

 However, I'll be the first to admit, that Rails views don't often look like that. _At all_.
+When an app is still in it's initial iterations of development, this isn't always the worst thing in the world, either.

+### A disclaimer

+Typically in prototyping, expediency wins.
+So, it's not usually advisable to start incorporating the Decorator pattern in early stage apps.
+Your views and models should be growing rapidly, and bursting at the seams before you consider utilizing Draper.
+The Decorator/Presenter pattern should be treating painful symptoms like complex views and unmaintainable models.